KhanhGarage/UoA-DS-Course/docs/faq.md

 ???+ question
     ### Q4.
 Can I submit my assigment late?

 A4.
-Before we release the mock answer, your grade for the assigment will be reduce by 30% if you submit late.
+Before we release the mock answer, your grade for the assigment will be reduce by 30% if you submit late (after the deadline on LMS/Moodle).
 If we already release the mock answer, you cannot get any grade.

 ???+ question
     ### Q5.
 Where do I submit my assignment and what if I cannot submit due to technical difficulties?

 A5.
 Please submit on LMS (Moodle).
 If you cannot login, please contact SAD or SSB.
-If you can login but cannot submit, please send email to our TA with:
+If you can login but cannot submit, please send email to our TAs and instructors with:

-- Your assigment.
+- Your assigment answer.
 - The screenshot of error.

-Without them, we will consider yours as late submission (30% grade reduction).
+Please submit before the deadline.
+If you submit after the deadline, we will consider yours as late submission (30% grade reduction).

 ???+ question
     ### Q6.
 What format and how should I submit my assigment?

 A6.
-Please scan your answer and submit PDF file in correct order.
+Please scan your answer and submit PDF file in correct order if there are multiple pages.
-If the TA/instructor fails to read the answer, your grade will be 0 (zero) automatically.
+If the TA/instructor fails to read the answer, your grade will be automatically 0 (zero) .
-Do know use webcame to take the screenshot of the example.
+DONOT use webcame to take the screenshot of the example.
 If you dont have any scanning devices (scanner or mobilephone), please submit the physical copy (paper) during the exercise period.

+???+ note
+    We recommend to use CamScanner [https://www.camscanner.com/](https://www.camscanner.com/) on your Andriod/iOS devices to scan.

 ???+ question
     ### Q7.
 I cannot scan my answer, what should I do?